The CFA Institute Research Rules remain similar to prior years and will be distributed to all teams competing. Copies of the rules can be found

 Southwest U.S. Research Challenge co-ordinators know if you need help in finding a CFA charterholder to help mentor your team.
 The name of the Challenge has been changed to: CFA Institute Research Challenge - Southwest U.S.

 - Written reports cannot be changed between the Texas finals and Regionals.
 The slide deck may be changed and updated to be made current.
 The rating, buy, sell, or hold may be changed, but on the slides only.

 - The written reports will be re-graded at Regionals.
 Overall scoring at Regionals will consist of 50% of the team’s written score plus 50% of their oral presentation score.

-- Regionals will be held in Seattle, WA.
+- Regionals will be held in a major city in the Americas region each year.
 The two top teams will go on to compete in the Global Competition.

 We will be choosing 10 teams to present at the local challenge at TIPS.
 The finalists will be announced early in February.